Laksheeta/Simple-Reflex-Vaccum-Agent/README.md

-# Comprehend-code
+# Simple Reflex Vaccum Agent Comprehend-code

-Comprehend codes
-Here I am going to upload comprehend code of the AI algortihms.
-Feel free to use the code.
+It is a comprehend code of simple reflex vaccum agent.

+There is both py and inbpy file uploaded.